Aldebaran: Physical characteristics

+Companion

+Measurements by the Gaia spacecraft have identified a proper motion companion to Aldebaran – a star sharing a similar distance and relative motion, which are seen as hints for a physical association between the components.
+As of 2024, it has an angular separation of 33" from Aldebaran along a position angle of 117°.
+At its distance, the angular separation implies a physical projected separation of 680 astronomical units.

+The companion star, named Alpha Tauri B or Aldebaran B, has an apparent magnitude of 13.2, which is 80,000 to 96,000 times fainter than Aldebaran.
+It is also much smaller than Aldebaran, with a radius 0.35 times that of the Sun and a mass 0.400 times that of the Sun.
+A spectral type of M2.5 has been published for the star.

 Visual companions

-Five faint stars appear close to Aldebaran in the sky.
+Four further stars at least as bright as B appear close to Aldebaran in the sky.
 These double star components were given upper-case Latin letter designations more or less in the order of their discovery, with the letter A reserved for the primary star.
 Some characteristics of these components, including their position relative to Aldebaran, are shown in the table.

-Some surveys, for example Gaia Data Release 2, have indicated that Alpha Tauri B may have about the same proper motion and parallax as Aldebaran and thus may be a physical binary system.
-These measurements are difficult, since the dim B component appears so close to the bright primary star, and the margin of error is too large to establish (or exclude) a physical relationship between the two.
-So far neither the B component, nor anything else, has been unambiguously shown to be physically associated with Aldebaran.
-A spectral type of M2.5 has been published for Alpha Tauri B.

 Alpha Tauri CD is a binary system with the C and D component stars gravitationally bound to and co-orbiting each other.
 These co-orbiting stars have been shown to be located far beyond Aldebaran and are members of the Hyades star cluster.
 As with the rest of the stars in the cluster they do not physically interact with Aldebaran in any way.